hkraemer/PECUZAL_python/README.rst

 `DynamicalSystems.jl <https://juliadynamics.github.io/DynamicalSystems.jl/dev/>`_ ecosystem.
-For instance, the compuations made in the `Univariate example <https://hkraemer.github.io/PECUZAL_python/univariate_example.html>`_ and the `Multivariate example <https://hkraemer.github.io/PECUZAL_python/multivariate_example.html>`_ in this documentation took approximately `1500s` (approx. 25 mins) and `7500s` (approx. 2 hours!), respectively.
-In the Julia implementation the exact same computation took `3s` and `20s`, respectively! (running on a 2.8GHz Quad-Core i7,  16GB 1600 MHz DDR3)
+For instance, the compuations made in the `Univariate example <https://hkraemer.github.io/PECUZAL_python/univariate_example.html>`_ and the `Multivariate example <https://hkraemer.github.io/PECUZAL_python/multivariate_example.html>`_ in this documentation took approximately `800s` (approx. 13 mins) and `7500s` (approx. 1 hour and 10 mins!), respectively, even when using the `econ` option in the function call, for an accelerated computation.
+In the Julia implementation the exact same computation took `4s` and `25s`, respectively! (running on a 2.8GHz Quad-Core i7,  16GB 1600 MHz DDR3)

 Documentation